githubuniverseworkshops/devsecops-automation-with-ghas/exercises/code-scanning.md

 1. Add a vulnerable snippet of code and commit it to a patch branch and create a PR.

-    For make the following change in `frontend/src/components/AuthorizationCallback.vue:27`
+    Make the following change in `frontend/src/components/AuthorizationCallback.vue:27`

     ```javascript
      - if (this.hasCode && this.hasState) {